Sound Designer - Rec & Mix

 I face my mixes in a very musical way.
 Like when we hear a song for the first time and this produces a tsunami of emotions and feelings, my purpose is to unite the individual aspects of your music to achieve the ultimate impact.

-Although I have mixed different styles like Latin, Folklore and Tango, I am specialized in Jazz, Rock and everything that surrounds them.
+Although I have mixed different styles like Latin, Folklore and Tango, I am specialized in Jazz, Pop, Rock and everything that surrounds them.
 It is a choice of taste but especially of approach.
 These are the styles I've listened to all my life since childhood and those I feel most naturally.
 I like the songs with air and space, as organic as possible.
-In my last work with Tato Germano (which you can hear in my SoundCloud playlist) you can appreciate that search for spatiality and naturalness without leaving aside a modern and punchy audio.
+The last album I mixed was challenging because the artist crafted the songs with a very little track count and I had to fill those empty spaces with creativity.
+You can hear that album here:

 I worked with him in the last live session of my group and it was a professional, excellent and beatiful experience!
 He is an experienced profesional and an excellent person.
 If your looking for an engineer for your project, he is the guy!